AgicCloud/Demo.Aks.Performance/README.md

 After that, you will have the following secrets
 ![image](https://user-images.githubusercontent.com/60384226/166691309-e492dd8c-8bb0-462b-a28d-44e9c5a0df4f.png)

->VERY IMPORTANT: If you want to test the advanced-scenario go here:
+>VERY IMPORTANT: If you want to test the advanced-scenario go here:[README-advancedScenario.md](README-advancedScenario.md)

 ## 5. Customize the base-scenario.yml file